RyannnG/CarND-Traffic-Signs/README.md

 [image18]: ./examples/top9.png "Traffic Sign 5"
 [image19]: ./examples/top10.png "Traffic Sign 5"

-## Rubric Points

-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-### Writeup / README
+### README

 here is a link to my [project code](https://github.com/RyannnG/CarND-Traffic-Signs/Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set and identify where in your code the summary was done.
+#### 1. Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 The code for this step is contained in the third code cell of the IPython notebook.